orangemug/sql-stamp/README.md

 ## CLI
-You also have a CLI available to you to render templates from the command line
+You also have a CLI available to you to render templates from the command line (doesn't currently support nesting)

     $ sql-stamp ./test/param/in.sql --name orangemug --role dev {